 Preemptive change is challenging under any circumstances, but it’s even more difficult when the journey will be long-term.
-Whether a complete business transformation is needed, or simply a shift in one or two areas, the fault line framework, and related diagnostic questions, can help executives frame the challenge, build confidence and align stakeholders, before it’s too late.
+Whether a complete business transformation is needed, or simply a shift in one or two areas, the fault line framework and related diagnostic questions can help executives frame the challenge, build confidence, and align stakeholders before it’s too late.
 Click the link to receive a free download of the full HBR article and figure out if and when you should start your business transformation.